yusufakgull/LogisimGames/Hangman/README.md

-In this project I will implement a modified hangman game machine with Logisim.
+In this project I implemented a modified hangman game machine with Logisim.
 For the game, the minimum requirements are as follows:

 1. The word is taken as 64-bit input.
 2. Each 8 bit refers to the ascii code of a character.
 Therefore, the word is 8 characters at most.
 For instance “hello” is represented as: